GeoLarryLai/pyTopoComplexity/README.md

 The original MATLAB code was developed by Dr. Adam M. Booth (Portland State Univeristy) and used in Booth et al. (2009) and Booth et al. (2017) (See source code from [Booth's personal website](https://web.pdx.edu/~boothad/tools.html)).
 This MATLAB code was later revised and adapted by Dr. Sean R. LaHusen (Univeristy of Washington) and Dr. Erich N. Herzig (Univeristy of Washington) in their research (e.g., LaHusen et al., 2020; Herzig et al., 2023).
 Since November 2023, Dr. Larry Syu-Heng Lai (Univeristy of Washington), under the supervision of Dr. Alison R. Duvall (Univeristy of Washington), translated the code into a optimized open-source Python version.

-The current codes have the capability to automoatically detect the grid spacing and the unit of XYZ directions (must be in feet or meters) of the input DEM raster, which can compute the 2D-CWT result with an proper wavelet scale factor at an designated Mexican Hat wavelet.
+The current codes have the capability to automoatically detect the grid spacing and the unit of XYZ directions (must be in feet or meters) of the input DEM raster, which can compute the 2D-CWT result with an proper wavelet scale factor at a designated Mexican Hat wavelet.

 <p align="center">
  <img src="Cover/pyMexicanHat_demo.gif" width="50%" height="50%""/>